By Nelson Andre

 Kx for Sensors Interacting With Industrial Devices

-For manufacturing plants who are looking for high volume and low latency solutions in the fast growing Industrial IoT environment it is critical to have a scalable solution that can collect, process, analyze and store the data in real time and make historical data available for reporting, analysis and predictions.
+For manufacturing plants that are looking for high volume and low latency solutions in the fast-growing Industrial IoT environment, it is critical to have a scalable solution that can collect, process, analyze and store the data in real time and make historical data available for reporting, analysis, and predictions.

 With the Kx OPC UA Connector, manufacturing plants can take advantage of the OPC UA’s open connectivity and communication platform combined with Kx’s kdb+, the world’s fastest time-series database, by utilizing the Kx for Sensors platform to scale, connect and analyze all plant data in real time together with historical data, improving yields and reducing plant downtime.